 Course Description: This course continues to develop English-language studentsí reading and vocabulary skills for personal, academic and professional purposes using a wide variety of text types and topics.
 The course includes extensive practice in reading and comprehending multi-page articles, narratives, reports, editorials, opinion essays, and reference materials, and writing related responses.
 Focus is on interpretation of factual material, drawing inferences and conclusions, and paraphrasing and summarizing selected passages.
 Writing is required to complement reading activities.
 This course carries institutional credit but will not transfer and may not be used to meet degree requirements.
 Prerequisite: ESOL 0362 or placement by exam.
 32.01085212

-Learning Outcomes Upon successful completion of this course, students will be able to:
+Learning Outcomes Upon successful completion of this course, students will:

-5. Use a monolingual English dictionary to identify meanings, pronunciation, grammatical forms, and appropriate use of unfamiliar vocabulary.
+Use resource materials, such as a monolingual English dictionary, to identify meanings, pronunciation, grammatical forms, and appropriate use of unfamiliar vocabulary.